kotzinr/moveBall/README.md

 # moveBall
 Moving a projectile on the x- and y-axis with screen edge detection.
-Color and speed updated with CSS.
+Color, direction and speed updated with CSS.

 Installation: view source code in the moveBall.html file.
 Download the moveBall Screen Recording to view the ball in motion.